-Cold green bean salad with tomatoes and corn is a crisp, colorful summer side that's ready in 30 minutes.
-Tender green beans, sweet cherry tomatoes, golden corn, and salty feta are tossed with a tangy Dijon vinaigrette for fresh flavor in every bite.
-It's make-ahead friendly, perfect for BBQs, picnics, and summer cookouts, and pairs beautifully with grilled steak, chicken, or ribs.
+Cold green bean salad with tomatoes and corn is a crisp, colorful summer side ready in 30 minutes.
+Tender green beans, sweet corn, juicy cherry tomatoes, and salty feta are tossed with a tangy Dijon vinaigrette for fresh flavor in every bite.
+It's make-ahead friendly, perfect for BBQs, picnics, and cookouts, and pairs beautifully with grilled steak, chicken, or ribs.

-- Veggie-packed - a delicious way to eat more vegetables.
+- Veggie-packed - A fresh, delicious way to enjoy more summer vegetables.

-- Make-ahead friendly - dress just before serving.
+- Make-ahead friendly - Prep ahead, then dress just before serving.

 Since most of us eat green beans year round, try these 12 ways to dress up green beans to keep thing interesting.